A candidate coherent radio flash following a neutron star merger: Introduction

-On 6th October 2020, the {\it Swift} satellite detected GRB 201006A, a short-hard GRB with an X-ray counterpart\cite{gropp2020}.
+On 6th October 2020, the Neil Gehrels Swift Observatory \citep[hereafter {\it Swift} satellite;][]{gehrels2004} detected GRB 201006A, a short-hard GRB with an X-ray counterpart \citep{gropp2020}.
 No optical counterpart was detected, likely due to significant Galactic extinction along the line of sight (Galactic latitude of $b\sim9.7$ degrees).
-GRB 201006A does not have an identified host galaxy to deep limits in the near-infrared at the location of the X-ray counterpart\cite{Fong22}.
+GRB 201006A does not have an identified host galaxy to deep limits in the near-infrared images at the location of the X-ray counterpart \citep{Fong22}.
 LOFAR automatically triggered observations of GRB 201006A, with a 2 hour imaging observation at 144 MHz starting 4.75 minutes following the GRB.
-We use LOFAR because it can respond to alerts faster than higher frequency facilities as it has no moving parts.
-The emission we search for could occur very soon after or even during the merger so low-latency observations are desired.
-A deep image was made of the field and 10 second source subtracted snapshot images (see Methods for more details) were created for the full observation.
-No emission was detected at the X-ray location of GRB 201006A\cite{goad2020} in the deep image to a 3$\sigma$ upper limit of 1.6 mJy.